openmrs/openmrs-standalone/readme.txt

    delete them to reduce the distribution size.

 NOTE: The default location of the "database" folder is that where the standalone-0.0.1-SNAPSHOT.jar file is.
+      Also remember to include the runtime properties file in the root folder of the distribution if you want this database to be used.